XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 If you're building your own side chain or amendment for the XRPL, you may need to create new definitions.

 To do that there are three high level things you need to do:

-1. Generate your own `definitions.json` file from rippled source code using [this tool](https://github.com/RichardAH/xrpl-codec-gen) (The default one for mainnet can be found [here](https://github.com/XRPLF/xrpl.js/blob/main/packages/ripple-binary-codec/src/enums/definitions.json))
+1. Generate your own `definitions.json` file from rippled source code using [this tool](https://github.com/RichardAH/xrpl-codec-gen) (The default `definitions.json` for mainnet can be found [here](https://github.com/XRPLF/xrpl.js/blob/main/packages/ripple-binary-codec/src/enums/definitions.json))
 2. Create new SerializedType classes for any new Types (So that encode/decode behavior is defined)

 - For examples of how to implement that you can look at objects in the `types` folder, such as `Amount`, `UInt8`, or `STArray`.

 3. Import your `definitions.json` file and `coreTypes` from the `types` folder, then use them to construct your own `DefinitionContents` object.
 4. Pass the `DefinitionContents` object whenever you `encode` or `decode` a transaction.

 To see this in action, look at the below snippet (Or the test file which contains examples of adding each type of definition)

 ```
-// DEFINITIONS is the global tracker of type definitions, so we have to update it to add new types
+// DEFAULT_DEFINITIONS is the global tracker of type definitions, so we have to update it to add new types
-const { DefinitionContents, DEFINITIONS } = require('../dist/coretypes')
+const { DefinitionContents, DEFAULT_DEFINITIONS } = require('../dist/coretypes')

 // coreTypes is the default list of serialized Types that are defined in xrpl.js
 const { coreTypes } = require('../dist/types')